 All of the default expirations have a minimum value of 5 seconds.

 Let's suppose Default Absolute is configured with 5 seconds and Default Sliding Longer expiration is configured with 10 seconds.
-An object of Product class is added to cache with Default Absolute and a session is added with Default Sliding Longer expiration.
+An object of the Product class is added to cache with Default Absolute and a session is added with Default Sliding Longer expiration.
 Once the object is added, you want to change the expiration value for both to 15 seconds.
 Instead of reinserting the objects with the new expiration values, you can simply change the configuration from NCache Web Manager or config.ncconf, without any code change.

 There are multiple scenarios where configuration of expiration policy through NCache Web Manager and API will overlap, and will trigger the following behaviors.
 Note that non-default expiration refers to Absolute and Sliding expiration.

 |Configured||Non-default expiration||Non-default expiration|